KristofferStrube/Blazor.ServiceWorker/README.md

 On the *API Coverage Status* page you can get an overview over what parts of the API we support currently.

+# Getting Started
+A limitation of statically served Service Workers is that they only have access to the scope that the actual file belong in.
+So we need to place the Service Worker interop bootstrapper in the root of our project

 # Issues
 Feel free to open issues on the repository if you find any errors with the package or have wishes for features.